CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 > **Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.

-19. Open both the session hosts one-by-one.
-You can see the user logged in to that session host.
+19. Open **WVD-HP01-SH-0** session host, there you can see the user logged in to that session host.
 Now click on **Log off all active users** button to log off the user.
 At last, click on **X** icon on the top right corner to return to the session host page.

    ![ws name.](media/lb50.png)

+20. Open **WVD-HP01-SH-1** session host, there you can see the user logged in to that session host.
+Now click on **Log off all active users** button to log off the user.
+At last, click on **X** icon on the top right corner to return to the session host page.

    ![ws name.](media/lb48.png)